Identity-C/Medicograd-from-mono-/README.md

-# Medical Chatbot for Disease Prediction
+# Support Vector Machines - Medical Chatbot for Disease Prediction

 This repository contains code for a medical chatbot that uses machine learning techniques to predict diseases based on patient transcripts.
 The chatbot is implemented using Python and utilizes the Scikit-learn library for Support Vector Machine (SVM) classification and TF-IDF vectorization.